Reviews You Can Rely On

 hammock - the climbing rated &quot;kanga claws&quot; offer additional protection...

 The Vivere Double Cotton with Stand quickly became our favorite freestanding option when tested alongside the PNAEUT Double Hammock with Stand.
 Though any heavyweight design is automatically limited in portability and versatility, the tradeoff is the freedom it offers.
 We were able to set up these hammocks in backyards, driveways, front decks, and campsites, all without searching for and relying on two perfectly spaced trees.
-The Vivere comes with a solid steel frame that weighs 20 pounds and accommodates a weight of up to 450 pounds.
+The Vivere comes with a solid steel frame that weighs 20 pounds and supports up to 450 pounds.
 The thick cotton of this sizeable hammock is perfect for two people, and the frame never creaked or shifted when we loaded it up even beyond its weight capacity.
-Though it requires a little extra torque to fit things together, we appreciated the Vivere's stability and well-constructed features like the polyester attachment strings with reinforced metal eyelets for added protection.
+Though it takes a little extra torque to assemble, we appreciated Vivere's stability and well-constructed features like the polyester attachment strings with reinforced metal eyelets for added protection.

 hammock - the vivere double cotton offers the best durability of the...

 Our testers tend to get pretty excited when a highly affordable model outperforms its price tag.
-But, we also have to consider whether or not any design is worth the money asked.
+But we also have to consider whether any design is worth the price.
 Options like the Anyoo Garden Cotton may hit the mark on price, yet fall short in their construction.
 With fraying strings and a lack of reinforcement, especially near the attachment ring used to secure the hammock to the frame, the Anyoo left us wanting more.

 Red flags like frayed strings and missing reinforcements at vulnerable points left us questioning the strength of this affordable design.